microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/workflow.rst

     In |wac|, the *Assign* and *Submit* workflow types are mutually exclusive.
 Only one of the two workflow types should be set for a given document session.

-Much like :guilabel:`Share`, when clicked, the workflow button can either navigate to a URL in a new tab or post a message to the host frame.
+Much like :guilabel:`Share`, when clicked, the workflow button can either navigate to a URL in a new browser tab/window or send a message to the host frame.

 To navigate to a URL, set the :term:`WorkflowUrl` property to the URL that |wac| should navigate to.